Exeton/Code-Improvement-Study---Pong/README.md

 ## Removing Unnecessary Code

-The final question looking at the varriables in Form1 gives us, is why do we have the width and height varriables?
+The final question looking at the variables in Form1 gives us, is why do we have the width and height variables?
 What are they used for, and how do they differ from Form1.Width and Form1.Height?

-If you look at the code, you can see that width and height (which are the programs width and height) are used for determining the location of the paddles, ball, and the ball colision rectangle.
+If you look at the code, you can see that width and height (which are the programs width and height) are used for determining the location of the paddles, ball, and the ball collision rectangle.
 Both differ from Form1's properties as they describe the drawable screen.
-Or in other words, Form1.Height includes the top bar of the application where you can 🗖 or X. If this was included in the ball's colision rectangle, the ball would go far below bottom of the screen before bouncing off the bottom wall.
+Or in other words, Form1.Height includes the top bar of the application where you can 🗖 or X. If this was included in the ball's collision rectangle, the ball would go far below bottom of the screen before bouncing off the bottom wall.

 That being said, both properties are very necessary for the program, however there is already a property called DisplayRectangle that when inspected has almost identical values to the width and height.

 ```c#